 Students must carry at least one-half the normal full-time load.
 Eligibility for the loan is determined by the Office of Student Financial Services.
-When repayment begins, the student pays the full interest; 9% for borrowers after January 1, 1981.
+When repayment begins, the student pays the full interest at 8%.
 The maximum loan is \$2,500 per year or the cost of education, whichever is less, and the aggregate undergraduate maximum is \$12,500.
 Loan applications are available at Augsburg, some banks, and the Minnesota State Loan Office.